-The IXA UvA Grant Support Team, part of IXA, supports UvA and HvA staff seeking for research funding or when applying for research grants.
+The IXA-UvA Grant Support Team, supports UvA staff seeking for research funding or when applying for research grants.
 The deployment of their expertise increases the chance of success.
-The IXA UvA Grant Support site offers you an overview of various grant providers, their mode of operating and links to the relevant sites.
-This information is classified in national funding programmes and the European funding programme Horizon 2020.
+The IXA-UvA Grant Support site offers you an overview of various grant providers, their mode of operating and links to the relevant sites.
+This information is classified in national funding programmes and the European funding programme Horizon Europe.

-If you intend to apply for a research grant and need further assistance, please contact one of our grant support advisors.
-Find your Advisor under the Support at Faculties section.
+If you intend to apply for a research grant and need further assistance, please contact one of our grant advisors.

 So-called 'Projectenbureaus' (Project Offices) advise and guide scientists on second and third funding projects (EU, NWO and other grants) during the entire project cycle.
 In addition to giving advice and providing information, the Project Office of the Faculty of Humanities provides support with questions about budgets, drawing up project budgets, contract negotiation with EU grants, taking care of periodic reports, preparing audit files and recruitment, appointment and deployment of employees on research projects.